websauna/websauna/docs/source/reference/glossary.rst

     UTC
         Coordinated Universal, abbreviated as UTC, is the primary time standard by which the world regulates clocks and time.
 It is, within about 1 second, mean solar time at 0° longitude;[1] it does not observe daylight saving time. `More information <https://en.wikipedia.org/wiki/Coordinated_Universal_Time>`__.

+    uWSGI
+        The uWSGI project aims at developing a full stack for application servers for various programming languages.
+Protocols, proxies, process managers and monitors are all implemented using a common api and a common configuration style. `More information <https://uwsgi-docs.readthedocs.org/en/latest/#>`__.

     view
         A "view callable" is a callable Python object which is associated with a view configuration; it returns a response object.
 A view callable accepts a single argument: request, which will be an instance of a :term:`request` object.
 An alternate calling convention allows a view to be defined as a callable which accepts a pair of arguments: context object and :term:`request`: this calling convention is useful for traversal-based applications in which a context is always very important.
 A view callable is the primary mechanism by which a developer writes user interface code within :term:`Pyramid`.
 See :doc:`view documentation for more information <../narrative/frontend/views>`.